 The MCCB has a contract with "Canvas" to provide both a platform for a class via a website and the server itself that houses that website.
-The URL for the MDCC Canvas site is https://msdelta.instructure.com/login.
+Students have access to all classes through the Canvas portal.
+Students have access to Canvas through MDCC's single sign on portal MyDelta.